A belated happy birthday to Theo Middelkamp, who was born on February 23, 1914, and died on May 2, 2005.

 Middelkamp turned professional in 1936, two years after winning the Dutch National Road Championships.

-That same year, he became the first Dutch rider to win a stage in the Tour de France, after winning stage 7 in the 1936 race, claiming a difficult mountain stage from Aix-les-Bains to Grenoble, which crossed over the venerable Col du Galibier.
+That same year, he became the first Dutch rider to win a stage in the Tour de France, after winning stage 7 in the 1936 race, claiming a difficult mountain stage from Aix-les-Bains to Grenoble that crossed over the venerable Col du Galibier.

 Two years later, Middelkamp repeated his feat, after winning stage 7 in the Tour de France, claiming yet another challenging mountain stage from Bayonne to Pau.

-However, he was caught and spent several months in prison.
+However, he was eventually caught, subsequently spending several months in prison.
 But, he was able to return to racing after the war.

 1947 marked Middelkamp’s most memorable achievement, after winning the World Championships Road Race in Reims, catapulting him to stardom in the Netherlands.